LEAGUE7QC/LEAGUE7QC.github.io/docs/season/03/rules-format.md

 ### 5.1 Match Format
 - Each match is best-of-3 games, winning two games secures victory for the match.
-- Teams have up to 7 weeks to complete all their division matches (they can complete earlier)
+- Teams have up to 11 weeks to complete all their division matches, including a Mid-Season Tournament week (they can complete earlier)
 - Teams are responsible for scheduling and completing all matches within the timeframe

 ### 5.2 Match Scheduling
-- Team captains are responsible for scheduling their matches within the 7-week timeframe
+- Team captains are responsible for scheduling their matches within the timeframe
 - All scheduling discussions must take place in the L7 Discord channel designated for such discussions.
 - Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord.
 - If captains can't agree on scheduling before a deadline, the match defaults to the default time.
-- Teams are responsible for completing all their matches within the 7-week O.W.L.s period
+- Teams are responsible for completing all their matches within the 11-week O.W.L.s period
 - No maximum limit on the number of matches teams can play per week
 - Teams must complete matches according to their division format's deadlines outlined in [3.6 Season Formats](#36-season-formats)
 - Failure to meet these milestones will automatically trigger the default scheduling mechanism.